• Skip to primary navigation

 Walk your cat

-Believe it or not, you can walk your cat just as a dog.
+Believe it or not, you can walk your cat just like a dog.
 You need to get a special cat harness for this.
 It won’t be easy in the beginning and most likely your cat will reject the harness.
 What happened with my cat Sophie is that I put the harness in her body but when I tried to walk her outside she just put her body sort of flat on the floor and wouldn’t move a muscle.
-It took a week for her to slowly walk with the harness and in the beginning she wouldn’t walk much.
+It took a week for her to slowly walk with the harness and in the beginning, she wouldn’t walk much.
 But after 3 weeks she was walking normally just like a dog.
 This could be a good option to provide your cat activity in a safe way.
 This is a photo of my cat walking with the harness in the beginning.

 Walking my cat Sophie